-Keywords: Haptic; tactile; sensory substitution; deafblind; finger braille.
+Keywords: Haptic; tactile; sensory substitution; sensory impaired; finger braille.

 Ranasinghe, N., Jain, P., Karwita, S., Tolley, D., Chew, B., Bansal, A., & Do, E. Y. L. 2017.
 Enriching the Lives of Deafblind Individuals Through Sensory Substitution (Interfaces to Interact, Communicate, and Entertain).
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’17) – Workshop on Amplification and Augmentation of Human Perception (Denver, Colorado, May 7, 2017). [email protected] ’17.
 ACM, New York, NY.